 X3 Bar vs. TRX

-What they have in common is both brands of equipment are lightweight and can be stored easily.
+They have in common that both brands of equipment are lightweight and can be stored easily.
 Both also do not take up a lot of room either.
-The TXR will need something stable like a door to hook it around though.
+The TXR will need something stable, like a door to hook it around though.
 The X3 Bar does not.

 X3 Bar vs. Body Boss